 - Students who have completed an associate’s degree and are looking for a chance to feel out their interests in an individually tailored program.

 - The traditional college-age student who either has a specific interdisciplinary plan in mind for graduate studies or who seeks a general liberal studies education for its own sake.

-Additional information may be obtained from the Center for Career and Academic Planning.
+Additional information may be obtained from the department directors and the Office of Academic Affairs.